Pensions Last Fact-Checked: 28 April 2026 · 10 min read

 Choose your ETF(s)

 Search by ISIN in the platform.
-For most investors, a single global accumulating ETF such as VWCE (IE00BK5BQT80) is the simplest starting point.
-The same ETF analysis applies inside a PRSA as outside one — but the deemed disposal rule and exit tax don't apply, so the tax complexity goes away.
+For most investors, a single global accumulating ETF such as VWCE — Vanguard FTSE All-World UCITS ETF (ISIN IE00BK5BQT80) — is the simplest starting point.
+The same ETF analysis as outside a PRSA applies, but with one big difference: the deemed disposal rule and 38% exit tax don't apply inside the wrapper, so the tax complexity goes away.
+See our VWCE guide for the breakdown.

 5